 This important initiative was created to develop a formal mentoring relationship between top-ranking and high-potential women in cable technology.
 The goal of the program is to provide a crucial support system to better equip mentees to overcome workplace challenges, while helping them rise through the cable ranks until they themselves become the leaders and innovators.
 The WICT Network and SCTE will support the mentors/mentees by offering online resources and tools, underwriting event registrations and memberships, as well as providing a sense of community, as the designated mentees embark on their mentoring journey.

-Women’s TechConnect mentors and mentees convened to meet one another for the first time on day two of The WICT Network 2022 Leadership Conference in New York City.
-This event, held October 10, represented the start of the 2023 program.
+Women’s TechConnect mentors and mentees will meet one another for the first time during The WICT Network’s 2023 Leadership Conference in New York City.
+This event, to be held in September 2023, will represent the start of the 2024 program.